macloo/github-howto-and-github-desktop/github_basics/README.md

 # GitHub Basics

-These are your instructions for getting started with GitHub.
+These are instructions for getting started with GitHub.

 To learn why GitHub is important, you can read: